Do you tend to bump the car door shut with your hip? If so, don’t be surprised if your bursa complains.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Bursae are small sacs of fluid cushioning the bones, tendons and muscles near joints.
-Acute injury, overuse, or degenerative arthritis in the hip or back can lead to bursitis.
+Bursae are small sacs of fluid cushioning your bones, tendons and muscles near joints.
+Acute injury, overuse or degenerative arthritis in your hip or back can lead to a common condition known as bursitis.

-This painful inflammation of the bursa and surrounding tissue commonly targets the hip and its many bursae.
-Typically, the bursae cushioning the greater trochanter, or outward portion of your upper thigh bone, are affected.
+This painful inflammation of the bursa and surrounding tissue commonly targets your hip and its many bursae.
+Typically, the bursae cushioning the outward portion of your upper thigh bone are affected.

 What bursitis feels like

-Trochanteric bursitis brings warmth, swelling and pain to the outer thigh that can spread down to the knee.
-Walking intensifies the pain, limping is common, and climbing steps can become difficult.
+Trochanteric bursitis brings warmth, swelling and pain to your outer thigh that can spread down to your knee.
+Walking intensifies the pain, limping is common and climbing steps can become difficult.
 Tenderness on the side you’re lying on may interfere with sleep.

 “But everyone’s response to pain is unique,” notes Dr. Burg.
 “Some people feel minimal discomfort that annoys them, while others sense pain more intensely.
 That’s why some people don’t need much anesthetic when a tooth is pulled, while others need a truckload.”

 Home treatment with rest, ice and anti-inflammatories can help.
 It’s also important to avoid any activities that cause pain, including excessive standing.

 Most trochanteric bursitis resolves on its own after two weeks.
 If home treatment hasn’t relieved your discomfort after two weeks, it’s time to see a doctor.
 A specialist in orthopaedics, rheumatology or physical medicine and rehabilitation can help.

 Your doctor may ask you questions like: